 When to go

-It is often said Alaska has four seasons; June, July, August and Winter, so it is a very short window of opportunity to ride there.
-Even in what we consider to be peak summer, snowfall is not unheard of and if you are riding to the Arctic Circle and beyond, we have experienced snow and freezing temperatures one year and then in the following year, at the same time, we’ve got sun burnt.
+It is often said Alaska has four seasons; June, July, August and Winter.
+So, it is a very short window of opportunity to ride there.
+Even in what we consider to be peak summer, snowfall is not unheard of.
+If you are riding to the Arctic Circle, you can experience snow and freezing temperatures in July one year.
+Then on the same day the following year, you get sun burnt!
 Take kit and clothing for every eventuality.